Lajos Pősze: Political career

 Pősze was a founding member of the Hungarian Democratic Forum (MDF) since 1987.
 He participated in the party's campaign in the 1990 parliamentary election.
 Pősze served as CEO of the state organization Szerencsejáték Ltd. from 1991 to 1993.
 In the time of his directorate, regular prize draws were abolished and full accumulation in the lottery was introduced.
 During the sharp debates within the party in the spring of 1993, Pősze supported István Csurka against Prime Minister József Antall, Pősze was dismissed from his position and he quit the party.
 Pősze filed a labor lawsuit, which he won, so he was reinstated in his position in March 1994, but he was soon dismissed again, now within the regular labor law framework.
 Pősze also served as President of the Hungarian Handball Federation (MKSZ) from 1993 to 1996.

-In the subsequent years, Pősze worked as an campaign expert to the Independent Smallholders, Agrarian Workers and Civic Party (FKGP), but did not join the party itself.
+In the subsequent years, Pősze worked as a campaign expert to the Independent Smallholders, Agrarian Workers and Civic Party (FKGP), but did not join the party itself.
 His name appeared on the party's national list during the 1998 parliamentary election.

 Before the 2010 parliamentary election, Pősze was nominated by the far-right Jobbik as the party's candidate for the position of Minister of the Prime Minister's Office ("Minister of Chancellery").
 He ran as a candidate in Kispest (Budapest Constituency XXVIII) in the election, where he came to the third place after Richárd Tarnai (Fidesz) and Sándor Burány (MSZP).
 Nevertheless, Pősze obtained a parliamentary seat via the Jobbik regional list of Somogy County (even though he had never acted in the county).
 Pősze was deputy leader of the Jobbik caucus from May to July 2010.
 Pősze served as vice-chairman of the Economic and IT Committee from May to December 2010.
 He was a member of the Committee on the Court of Auditors and the Budget from December 2010 to May 2014 and the Committee on Constitutional Affairs, Justice and Home Affairs from September 2011 to May 2014.
 He also worked in the ad hoc committee, which investigated the ethnic tensions at Gyöngyöspata between 2011 and 2012 and the eavesdropping scandal affecting several European countries from 2013 to 2014.